tonyelhabr/bdb2021/README.md

 from the `{nflfastR}` package, but I ultimately found them to be redundant since they lead to the same results.

-[3] EPA is derived from EP, taking the difference between plays.

-[4] Arguably there is some data leakage here since we are implicitly telling the model where the targeted receiver is at the time of the snap.

-[5] I think I have to stay away from using intra-play features (e.g. location of receiver at time of throw) since the original EPA model features are at the play-level (unless I were to build out an intra-play, continuous EPA model).
+[3] I think I have to stay away from using intra-play features (e.g. location of receiver at the time of throw) since the original EPA model features are at the play-level (unless I were to build out an intra-play, continuous EPA model).
 On the other hand, the starting position of players, as well as the other tracking features I’ve includes, seem like fair game to me.

-[6] Of course, EPA is non-linear, so my choice of model may be questionable.
+[4] Of course, EPA is non-linear, so my choice of model may be questionable.
 My justification is that I’ll ultimately end up using linear regression with the same features after adjusting for the propensity scores (fitted probabilities from the propensity score model), so it makes sense to me to use a linear framework.

-[7] While I deemed regression with appropriate interactions sufficient for modeling the non-linear nature of EPA, I think it becomes overwhelming in this case, so I’ve resorted to a non-linear modeling framework.